prometheus/proposals/proposals/2024-01-26_classic-histograms-stored-as-native-histograms.md

   * If the scrape histogram has exponential buckets, no effect.
 Exponential buckets have higher priority.
   * Otherwise the new custom histograms are scraped in a series without suffix.

+> Note: enabling native histograms comes with all notes and warnings described in the documentation, in particular the impact on the `le` label for the classic histograms for certain clients.
+See "Note about the format of le and quantile label values" in [Native Histograms](https://prometheus.io/docs/prometheus/latest/feature_flags/#native-histograms).

 ### Scrape

 * Create the new representation in a series named `<metric>` without the `le` label.
 The resulting series name would be the same as if the user enabled exponential histograms.
 For example `http_request_latency_seconds_bucket`, `http_request_latency_seconds_count` and `http_request_latency_seconds_sum` will simply be stored as a one metric called `http_request_latency_seconds` from now on.